 If you withdraw from all your subjects after their census dates:

 - You do not need to apply for a Leave of Absence.
 Once the census date has passed for a subject, it is counted as part of your study load.
 Therefore, even after withdrawing from all your subjects, you will still be recorded as having study load for that half-year period, and so do not require a Leave of Absence.
+However, you will be liable for the subject fees.

 - Your academic progress will be affected: